SheetJS/js-harb/README.md

 In [nodejs](https://www.npmjs.org/package/harb):

     npm install harb

 ## Usage

-This module houses provides support for [j](https://www.npmjs.org/package/j).
-See [the xlsx module](http://git.io/xlsx) for usage information, as they use the same interface and style.
+This module provides support for [j](https://www.npmjs.org/package/j).
+For usage information, consult [the xlsx module](http://git.io/xlsx) as they use the same interface and style.

 ## Test Files